 - Use a walking foot, Teflon or roller foot as velvet can slip and slide.

 - Hold the fabric taught as you go so you get even tension on the fabric and can guide it through the machine as you are sewing velvet.

 - Stitch in the direction of the pile and trim and reduce bulk by grading seams.

-The final touch of sewing velvet, the hem, is very important and must hang perfectly.
+The final touch of sewing, the hemming velvet, is very important as it must hang perfectly.

 - Let the garment hang for a full twenty-four hours before hemming and sewing velvet.

 - The hem may not need special stitching but could just be turned up once and hand-stitched with a catch stitch.

 - Avoid folds or bulky turnovers.
 When the hem is done, simply steam iron and leave to hang.

-- Another suggestion is to use a piece of bias-cut flannel and stitch the hem to the bias-cut strip.
+- BIAS TAPE: Use a piece of bias tape and stitch the hem to the bias-cut strip.
 This makes a lovely flat but neat and tidy hem.
 Firstly stitch the bias cut where you would like it with ½ an inch (12mm) showing above the seam hemline and ½ inch (12mm) below.
 Catch the top of the tape to the velvet by hand with a catch stitch, then fold the bottom over the hem and stitch it to the tape.
+Read about bias tape hems.

-- You could also neaten the hem with a serger and finish off with hand sewing.
-Once again try out different techniques for sewing velvet on a scrap first.
+- SERGER: You could also neaten the hem with a serger and finish off with hand sewing and a blind hem stitch.